Colin Spencer: Early and personal life

 Colin Spencer was born on 17 July 1933 in Thornton Heath, London, and was largely brought up in the south of England.
 From an early age he knew that he wanted to paint and write.
 He attended Brighton Grammar School and went on to study at Brighton Art College, but later came to feel himself to be wholly self-educated.
 His colourful family provided his youthful imagination with rich material for his later novels, as did his passionate emotional involvements with both men and women.

 Spencer spent his period of National Service as a pacifist in the Royal Army Medical Corps until 1952.
 He subsequently lived in London, Vienna, Athens and on the Greek island of Lesbos.
 His first novel was published when he was 28.
 His portrait of E.M.
 Forster was painted when he was 29.
 He married twice and had three grandsons and a great-granddaughter.

 Spencer never stopped painting and writing, and lived in East Sussex where he wrote the second volume of his autobiography, staring with delight at the Seven Sisters, gardening, and producing the paintings he felt he had striven to create throughout his life described in The Financial Times How to Spend It magazine as "muscular, powerfully envisaged oils", the work of "a remarkable Indian summer".

-The first volume of his planned 3-part autobiography had recently been published (Quartet Books, April 2013).
-Backing into Light: My Father's Son tells the story of the first 3 decades of his eventful life through his wartime boyhood dominated by his raucous, womanizing and irrepressible father, to his first successes in the 50s and 60s as an artist, novelist and playwright.
-They were years that saw ardent affairs with both women and men, a stormy marriage, the birth of a son, and a traumatic divorce.
+The first volume of his 3-part autobiography, Quartet Books had been published in April 2013.
+Backing into Light: My Father's Son tells the story of the first 3 decades of his life through his wartime boyhood dominated by his raucous, womanizing and irrepressible father, to his first successes in the 50s and 60s as an artist, novelist and playwright.
+They were years that saw affairs with both women and men, a stormy marriage, the birth of a son, and a traumatic divorce.
 The book has been described as “full of clear-eyed observation and thoughtful reflection, as well as comic incident … unflinchingly honest and exuberantly entertaining,” while The Spectator finds it “a remarkable autobiography which subverts everything you thought you knew about love and life.”

 Spencer authored several vegetarian cookbooks and a history of vegetarianism but was not a vegetarian in his personal life.